 What is fostering?

 Every child in our care is as unique as you are, and all have different needs.
-They come from all sorts of backgrounds and different family situations so each need a different type of care.
+They come from all sorts of backgrounds and different family situations, so each needs a different type of care.

-Some will only need to stay with foster carers for a few days whilst their family access support, whereas others will need to remain on a longer term basis.
-In Devon we need foster carers for children of different ages, from birth upwards.
+Some will only need to stay with foster carers for a few days while their family access support, whereas others will need to remain on a longer-term basis.
+In Devon we currently need foster carers for children up to the age of 18 years, including some with more challenging and complex behaviour.

 “Our foster carers have a significant professional role to play as part of the team who help the children in our care feel secure and supported.”